koengr/QCforBusiness/_part2/chapter_2.md

 ---
 layout: default
-title: 2 Quantum networks
+title: 2 Applications of quantum networks
 nav_order: 2
 ---

-## Quantum networks
+## Applications of quantum networks

 If we’re building computers that deal with qubits, superposition and entanglement, wouldn’t these computers also need some way to send qubits